 Mirrione Stadium—Norton, Mass.

-Crystal Tifft and Eileen Connolly scored early in the second half and Katie Matthews made 10 saves to help the Beavers pick up a 2-1 victory over Wheaton on October 21, 1997 in Norton, Mass.
+Crystal Tifft '98 and Eileen Connolly '98 scored early in the second half, and Katie Matthews '00 made 10 saves to help the Beavers pick up the 2-1 victory over Wheaton on October 21, 1997, in Norton.

 Colleen Liffers scored the game's only goal just 1:40 after halftime, knocking home a rebound at the left post, to give the Lyons a 1-0 victory over Babson on October 19, 2010, in Babson Park.

 Wheaton (12-5-1, 5-2-1 NEWMAC), which was eighth in the initial NCAA regional rankings, routed Clark, 7-0, for its fifth straight win on Saturday.
 Julia Cipriano finished with a goal and three assists for the Lyons, who have conceded just two goals over the last six matches.
 Cipriano (11-9-31), who is second in the league in scoring, has exploded for five goals and seven assists over the last five matches, while sophomores Megan Healy (4-2-10) and Caren McCarthy (4-0-8) have combined for five markers in league play.
 First-year goalkeeper Leann Wolf has posted a 0.64 goals against average and a .830 save percentage to go along with six clean sheets in 12 starts.